transcelerate/ddf-home/CaT_home.md

 <p></p>
 <u>Benefits of Participating</u>
 <p></p>
-By participating in the DDF Connectathon, benefits included:
+By participating in the DDF Connectathon, benefits included
 <p></p>
 - actively demonstrating and watching others demonstrate connectivity and interoperability with stakeholder solutions
 <p></p>